 With each passing year Veganuary has increased in popularity with over 250,000 people taking part in the trend last year.
 This trend is giving thousands of people a taste of a vegan diet, whether they only try it out for the month of January, or it inspires them to eat a plant-based diet throughout the year.

 The World Cancer Research Fund’s Nutritionist, Matt Lambert, looks at vegan diets; the benefits and the little extra effort you’ll need to put in to make sure you get all the nutrients you need.

-For whatever reason you’ve chosen to try it out for a month, or if you’re taking the leap to eat a vegan diet permanently, the greatest advantage is if you follow a vegan diet well, you’re guaranteed to eat more vegetables, fruits, wholegrains and pulses.
+For whatever reason you’ve chosen to try it out for a month, or if you’re taking the leap to eat a vegan diet permanently, the greatest advantage is if you follow a vegan diet well, you’re guaranteed to eat more vegetables, fruits, whole grains and pulses.

 Mushroom and spinach stroganoff

-In our 7 day recipe planner we prepare this recipe with single cream, but you can swap out the dairy cream for oat cream, fortified soya cream (a great source of vitamin B12 and D) or coconut cream.
+In our 7 day recipe planner we prepare this recipe with single cream, but you can swap out the dairy cream for oat cream, fortified soya cream (a substantial source of vitamin B12 and D) or coconut cream.

 1 large onion, sliced